Find online courses made by experts from around the world.

 Learn and practice real-world skills and achieve your goals.

-Part 2 of The Drum-Set Crash Course is a continuation of the skills and methods learned in Part 1.
+Part 2 of The Beginner Drum Course is a continuation of the skills and methods learned in Part 1.
 We will expand our rhythmic capabilities by exploring sixteenth notes and applying them to grooves, drum-fills and rudimental practice.
 These tools will help you to access a whole new world of possibilities on the instrument and inspire you to reach new heights never before imagined in your playing.

 If you follow my course and complete each exercise you will be able to play basic rhythms, drum beats and drum fills that will get you through many songs.
 Whether your goal is to play Rock, Pop, Hip Hop, Classic Rock, Country, Funk, etc..., the tools learned in this course will give you the foundation necessary to play most styles of drumming.